kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ##### Integration tests

+- Usage of `service.kubernetes.io/endpoint-controller-name` on services
+    * A service is created with the label and the service has then no endpoints neither endpointslices.
+Then service is updated removing the label and the service has now endpoints and endpointslices.
+    * A service is created without the label, the service has endpoints and endpointslices.
+Then service is updated with the label and the service has no longer any endpoints nor endpointslices.

+##### e2e tests

 TDB

-##### e2e tests

-- Usage of `service.kubernetes.io/endpoint-controller-name` on services
-    * A service is created with the label and the service has then no endpoints.
-    * A service is created without the label, the service has endpoints.
-Then service is updated with the label and the service has no longer any endpoints.

 ### Graduation Criteria